Active Travel in Liskeard

 We want to make it easier and safer to walk and cycle in Liskeard, which is good for our health and the environment.

 We know that communities are healthier where people can easily shop and get to school and work by bike or on foot.
 We want to give people more choices about how to travel and to help locals and visitors enjoy our town and the surrounding countryside.

-Liskeard Town Council successfully bid to the Cornwall Council Town Centre Revitalisation Fund to fund a feasibility study into cycling, walking and bus improvements in Liskeard.
-The idea is to develop and consult on plans which can then be used to apply for further funding.
+Early in 2021 Liskeard Town Council successfully bid to the Cornwall Council Town Centre Revitalisation Fund to fund a feasibility study into cycling, walking and bus improvements in Liskeard.
+The idea was to develop and consult on plans which could then be used to apply for further funding.

 After a competitive tender, the cycling charity Sustrans was appointed in July 2021 to carry out the work.
 Using consultation from workshops with local groups and councillors, public pop-up sessions in town, and online comments from the Community Mapping Tool they have produced a Local Cycling and Walking Infrastructure Plan (LCWIP) which is available here.

 After further consultation to prioritise the improvements identified in the LCWIP, Sustrans have undertaken some more detailed work on the priority routes.